Eswatini women's national football team

 The Eswatini women's national football team, nicknamed Sitsebe Samhlekazi, represents Eswatini, formerly known as Swaziland, in international football and is controlled by the Eswatini Football Association.

 History

 Eswatini made their competitive debut in the qualification for the 1998 African Championships, where they lost to their neighbours, South Africa.
-Eswatini have not played in any further qualification matches, but they have played a number of friendly matches, mostly against neighbouring countries.
-In 2008, Eswatini beat Mozambique 3–1.
+The team has yet to advance out of the group stages of the COSAFA Women's Championship.

 Team image

 Nicknames

-The Eswatini women's national football team has been known or nicknamed as the "Super Falcons".
+The Eswatini women's national football team has been known or nicknamed as "Sitsebe Samhlekazi".

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.